ahmet8zer/typetype/README.md

 # typetype
-Typing game made by Ahmet Ozer
+A Command Line Typing Game by Ahmet Ozer

+## Installation
-To install: pip install typetype
+To install typetype, use the following command:

-To play: typetype
+ `pip install typetype`

+## Usage
+To start playing the game, simply run:
+`typetype`

+## Cursor Option
+To use the custom '|' cursor that I made, run the game with the `-cursor` option.

-# About
+## About
-typetype is a minimalistic command line typing game.
+`typetype` is a minimalistic command line typing game.
 I made this game becuase I couldn't find any command line typing games that I liked, so I decided to make one myself.
 I made this game in 1 week and worked on it during my trip to canada.
 Since it is a minimalistic game, I did not include much text/instructions.
 In order to see the game's unwritten controls please read the Navigation section before playing the game.

-# Cursor
-If you would like to use the '|' cursor that I made, use the -cursor option when running the game
-# Navigation
-(read this section)
+## Controls
+Please read the following instructions to familiarize yourself with the game's controls before playing:

-Mode Selection Pages:
+### Mode Selection Pages:

-use the arrow keys to change the selected game mode
+- Use the arrow keys to navigate and select different game modes.

-the enter key will select the highlighted option
+- Press the Enter key to confirm the selected mode.

-the delete key will go back to the previous game
+- Press the Delete key to go back to the previous game.

-the esc key will quit the game (if you are on the first page)
+- Press the Esc key to quit the game (only applicable on the first page).

-Inside The Game:
+### Inside The Game:

-just type to play!
+- Simply start typing to play the game!

-use the esc key to restart the game
+- Press the Esc key to restart the game.

-if the time hasn't started yet, press * to return to the menu
+- If the timer hasn't started yet, press * to return to the menu.

-Results/End Page:
+### Results/End Page:

-you can use the esc key to quit the game
+- Use the Esc key to quit the game.

-WIP